ESIPFed/science-on-schema.org/guides/Dataset.md

 ### Roles of People

 People can be linked to datasets using three fields: author, creator, and contributor.
-Since  [schema:contributor](https://schema.org/contributor) is defined as a secondary author, and [schema:Creator](https://schema.org/creator) is defined as being synonymous with the [schema:author](https://schema.org/author) field, we recommend using the more expressive fields of creator and contribulds of creator and contributor.
-But using any of these fields are okay.
+Since  [schema:contributor](https://schema.org/contributor) is defined as a secondary author, and [schema:Creator](https://schema.org/creator) is defined as being synonymous with the [schema:author](https://schema.org/author) field, we recommend using the more expressive fields creator and contributor, but using any of these fields is acceptable.
 Becuase there are more things that can be said about how and when a person contributed to a Dataset, we use the [schema:Role](https://schema.org/Role).
 You'll notice that the schema.org documentation does not state that the Role type is an expected data type of author, creator and contributor, but that is addressed in this [blog post introducing Role into schema.org](http://blog.schema.org/2014/06/introducing-role.html). *Thanks to [Stephen Richard](https://github.com/smrgeoinfo) for this contribution*

 ![People Roles](/assets/diagrams/dataset/dataset_people-roles.svg "Dataset - People Roles")